DataTalksClub/machine-learning-zoomcamp/04-evaluation/02-accuracy.md

 ## Notes

-**Accurcy** measures the fraction of correct predictions.
+**Accuracy** measures the fraction of correct predictions.
 Specifically, it is the number of correct predictions divided by the total number of predictions.

 We can change the **decision threshold**, it should not be always 0.5.
 But, in this particular problem, the best decision cutoff, associated with the hightest accuracy (80%), was indeed 0.5.